 25-60 years old

-Excess skin and subcutaneous fat of the abdomen & lower back as well as a falling (lax) buttock and lateral thighs.
+Excess skin and subcutaneous fat of the abdomen & lower back as well as falling (lax) buttocks and lateral thighs.

 To improve lower body, buttock and lateral thigh contour.

-After a lower body lift you will need to be cognizant of undue tension on the incision because bending forward or backwards may place too much tension on the back or front incisions, respectively.
+After a lower body lift, you will need to be cognizant of undue tension on the incision because bending forward or backward may place too much tension on the back or front incisions, respectively.

 You will need someone to help take care of you after surgery as you will not be able to lift children, heavy items, etc.

 You are encouraged to walk around as much as possible to help reduce the risk of DVT and thromboembolism.